Parlay Betting Strategies In Sports Betting

 It’s should be obvious based on the data above that the sportsbooks always have an edge when it comes to parlays.
 However, if we look closely, their margin is much smaller on 2 and 3-team parlays than say a 7-team parlay.
 Sticking to 2-team and 3-team parlays is the way to go in this market.
 It should also be noted that some operators offer parlays up to 20 teams.

 Due the gargantuan payouts that bigger parlays have, the books increase their edge on these wagers by lowering the payouts.
 We can quickly draw from the true odds that parlays above four teams are almost never worth considering.
 The higher the number teams, the bigger the end held by the oddsmakers.
 Recreational bettors love wagering large parlays, and the bookies are happy to take their action.
-They make so much money off gamblers every year on parlays.
-They will often publicize when someone hits a big parlay payout in hopes that others will follow their lead.
+They make so much money off gamblers every year on parlays, that they will often publicize when someone hits a big parlay payout in hopes that others will follow their lead.
+A pretty known strategy to incentivise more bettors to get in on the action.

 Sportsbooks have fixed odds they use for parlays, and these numbers are all based on -110 pricing for each wager or leg.
 At most online sportsbooks in the US market, bettors can add a single selection to the parlay that isn’t the standard -110 to force a fair calculation.